Don Cravins Jr.

-Donald R. Cravins Jr. (born July 31, 1972), is an American attorney and politician serving as the under secretary of commerce for minority business development.
+Donald R. Cravins Jr. (born July 31, 1972), is an American attorney and politician who served as the under secretary of commerce for minority business development from 2022 to 2024.
 He previously served as a member of the Louisiana State Legislature from 2004 to 2009.
 From April 2021 to August 2022, he was the executive vice president and COO of the National Urban League.

 Early life and education

 Cravins was born in Houston and raised in St. Landry Parish, Louisiana.
 He earned a Bachelor of Arts degree in political science from Louisiana State University in 1994 and a Juris Doctor from the Southern University Law Center in 1998.